 Instructions

-- Preheat oven to 350°F. Butter a 10-inch pie pan or 9-inch deep-dish pie pan.
+- Prepare oven and pans.
+Position a rack in the center of your oven and preheat oven to 350ยฐF.
+Grease or butter a 10-inch pie pan or 9-inch deep-dish pie pan.
 This cake would also work in a 9- or 10-inch springform or cake pan.

-- Pour into prepared pie plate.
+- Add to pan and add peaches.
+Pour into prepared pie plate.
 Arrange peaches on top of batter, as closely as possible in a single layer.
 (Feel free to overlap if needed.
-You won’t be disappointed.)
+You wonโt be disappointed.)
 Sprinkle remaining 2 tablespoons sugar over peaches.

-- Bake cake for 10 minutes then reduce oven temperature to 325°F and bake cake until golden brown and a tester comes out free of wet batter, about 50 minutes to 60 minutes.
+- Bake the cake.
+Bake cake for 10 minutes then reduce oven temperature to 325ยฐF and bake cake until golden brown and a tester comes out free of wet batter, about 50 minutes to 60 minutes.
 Let cool in pan on a rack.
 Cut into wedges.
 Serve with lightly whipped cream.